privatenumber/vue-just-ssr/README.md

 Example: `just-ssr --create-app ./dev/create-app.js`

-Pass in a custom `create-app` function to control how your Vue app is instantiated.
+Use this flag to pass in a custom `create-app` function to control how your Vue app is instantiated.

 The file should have a default export with a function that returns the Vue app.